Essential Skills for Every Data Validation Manager to Master

 • Dataiku

-automate data profiling, cleansing, standardizing, matching, enriching, and auditing processes, making the life of a Data Validation Manager much easier.
-Just like a sous-chef prepares and organizes the ingredients for the head chef, these tools empower Data Validation Managers to identify data quality issues, correct errors, and ensure compliance seamlessly.
+automate data profiling, cleansing, standardizing, matching, enriching, and auditing, simplifying the Data Validation Manager's workload.
+These tools empower managers to identify data quality issues, correct errors, and ensure compliance seamlessly.

-These admin tools, which collect statistics throughout the data lifecycle, act as watchful guardians, setting alerts for anomalies and enabling timely responses to unexpected data issues.
-It’s the equivalent of a sous-chef tasting the dish at every stage and adjusting the seasoning if needed.
-They also recommend conducting data profiling to gain insights into the structure, content, and quality of data before applying validation rules - similar to understanding the flavor profiles of ingredients before deciding on a recipe.
+These admin tools act as vigilant guardians, setting alerts for anomalies and enabling timely responses to unexpected data issues.
+They recommend conducting data profiling to understand the structure, content, and quality of data before applying validation rules.

 Crafting User-Defined Error Codes

-In the hands of a Data Validation Manager, Excel is a powerful tool.
-User-defined error codes can be established to explain invalid data entries and offer guidance for correction, just like a GPS system rerouting a car when the driver takes a wrong turn.
+In the hands of a Data Validation Manager, Excel is a powerful tool for establishing user-defined error codes, offering guidance for correcting invalid entries.
 Excel provides three Error Alert styles for data validation:

-1. ‘Stop’, which blocks invalid data entries like a red traffic signal
+1. ‘Stop’, which blocks invalid entries like a red traffic light

-2. ‘Warning’, which cautions but allows such entries like a yellow signal
+2. ‘Warning’, which cautions but allows entries like a yellow light

-3. ‘Information’, which just notifies of invalid data like a green signal
+3. ‘Information’, which notifies of invalid data like a green light

 Managing Rule Sets and Validation Messages